Pulse Style: Outfit of the day

 ALSO READ: The Muse Factory's S/S 17 Collection heralds her finally coming into her own

-What do you think of her style as OOTD?
-For more of her looks as inspiration, follow her on Instagram @shewa_jay
+What do you think of her style?
+For more of her looks as inspiration, follow her on Instagram @titispassion